 Kohut felt that the formation of intrapsychic structure was linked with minor nontraumatic failures on the part of the selfobjects of childhood through a process of internalization and intrapsychic structure formation termed by him "transmuting internalization."
 For Kohut, there was an intimate reciprocal relationship between "the formation of psychic structure and the withdrawal of object-instinctual and narcissistic cathexes from object imagos" (1971, p.
 49).
-Kohut (1971) felt that preceding the withdrawal of the cathexis from the object there is a breaking up of those aspects of the object imago that are being internalized ... the withdrawal of narcissistic cathexes takes place in a fractionated way if the child can experience disappointments with one idealized aspect or quality of the object after another...
+Kohut (1971) felt that preceding the withdrawal of the cathexis from the object there is a breaking up of those aspects of the object imago that are being internalized ... the withdrawal of narcissistic cathexes takes place in a fractionated way if the child can experience disappointments with one idealized aspect or quality of the object after another....
 In addition to the just-mentioned breaking up of specific aspects of the object imago, there takes place ... a depersonalizing of the introjected aspects of the image of the object, mainly in the form of a shift of emphasis from the total human context of a personality of the object to certain of its specific functions.
-The internal structure, in other words, now performs the functioning structure, however, has largely been divested of the personality features of the object, (pp. 49-50)
+The internal structure, in other words, now performs the functioning which the object used to perform for the child-the well-functioning structure, however, has largely been divested of the personality features of the object, (pp. 49-50)